General Meeting Policies

 The ideas and opinions offered at meetings/educational programs presented during this conference are solely those of the speakers and do not necessarily reflect the position, policy or opinion of the National Association of REALTORS®.
-The ideas and opinions presented in these education sessions and the products and services displayed by exhibitors at the trade expo associated with the conference should not be construed as a recommendation or endorsement of the ideas, opinions, products or services by the National Association of REALTORS®.
+The ideas and opinions presented in these education sessions and the products and services promoted by meeting sponsors associated with the conference should not be construed as a recommendation or endorsement of the ideas, opinions, products or services by the National Association of REALTORS®.
 In issues affecting legal, financial or accounting matters, members should also consult trained professionals to address their individual situations.

 Statement of Appropriate Event Conduct

 The National Association of REALTORS® (NAR) is committed to providing a positive and rewarding experience for everyone associated with an NAR event.
 In addition to NAR members’ adherence to the NAR Member Code of Conduct, all attendees agree to abide by this Statement of Appropriate Event Conduct by virtue of their attendance at an NAR event.

 All attendees (including without limitation NAR members, guests, speakers, exhibitors and vendors) are expected to conduct themselves professionally, to use good judgment and be respectful at all times while present at an NAR event.
 This includes an attendee’s conduct while physically present at an NAR event, as well an attendee’s conduct on any virtual platform associated an NAR event.